Start9Labs/documentation/site/source/developer-docs/packaging.rst

   :depth: 2
   :local:

 Welcome!
 Thank you for your interest in contributing to the growing ecosystem of open software.
-We call the software applications that run on :ref:`embassyOS<embassy-os>` "services."
+We call the software applications that run on :ref:`StartOS<start-os>` "services."
 This distinction is made to differentiate from "applications" (apps), which are generally run on a client, and used to access server-side software (services).
-To run services on embassyOS, a package of file components needs to be composed.
+To run services on StartOS, a package of file components needs to be composed.
 This guide will dive into the basic structure of how to compose this package.

 Check out the :ref:`glossary <glossary>` to get acquainted with unfamiliar terms.
 The bottom of this guide also includes :ref:`support <packaging-support>` links, including a master checklist.